MSU Journalism Students Graduate on Time

 Rate of Graduation

 Michigan State University tracks the amount of time it takes Journalism majors to graduate.

 The facts: Most of the students who entered in 2010 graduated in 4 years, by 2014 (60.6%).
 The most recent five- and six-year graduation rates are for students who entered in 2008: 76 percent graduated in 5 years and almost 80 percent (78.8%) graduated in 6 years.

 What this means: This means that most students graduated in 4 years or fewer years and others took longer.
 Some students graduate in fewer than 4 years because they take more than 15 credits a semester or take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies and doing other types of work.

 Some students take a little longer to graduate because they may be away from campus, doing internships across multiple semesters or taking fewer courses each semester.
 Still others might transfer in from another major or another school and need to catch up on a few courses.
 These numbers also include those few students who left MSU for various reasons.

 Time to Degree is the average of the number of years it takes students to graduate.

 The facts: For Journalism majors who graduated in the 2012-2013 academic year, the average time it took them to graduate was 4.2 years.

-What this means: Students vary in the number of years it takes them to graduate for different personal reasons.
-Many of those reasons are noted above in Time to Degree.
+What this means: Most students graduate in 4 years.
+Students vary in the number of years it takes them to graduate for different personal reasons.
+Many of those reasons are noted above in Rate of Graduation.

 Most students who come to MSU to study Journalism are successful in graduating with a degree in Journalism.Share via these networks: